danimedi/languages_anki/README.md

 This is a repo to create decks for languages using Anki.

+## Organization

+This repo currently contains 3 folders:

+- 'code': scripts
+- 'data_625_words': data from the 625 words
+- 'decks_json': json using the add-on AnkiConnect (NOTE: its content is outdated)

 ## 625 words

 Data base with the translations of the 625 meaningful words most commonly used (there actually less than 625 words), it includes images (+ file with the images) and translations to Spanish and Portuguese.